 June 05, 2016 – Chicago, IL

 The latest results from the Immunoscore project were presented by Dr. Jérôme Galon during the Oral Abstract Session at the 2016 ASCO Annual Meeting.
 To view the SITC press release and updated results, visit here.
-To hear Dr. Bernard Fox discuss the significance of this study, visit here.

 The outcome prediction in cancer is usually achieved by evaluating tissue samples obtained during surgical removal of the primary tumor and focusing on their histopathological characteristics.
 Tumor staging (AJCC/UICC-TNM classification) summarizes data on tumor burden (T), presence of cancer cells in draining and regional lymph nodes (N), and evidence for metastases (M).
 However, it is recognized that cancer outcomes can vary significantly among patients within the same stage.
 This classification provides limited prognostic information in estimating the outcome in cancer and does not predict response to therapy.